super-era/radiocarbon-dating/README.md

 - importing and using the math library in Python
 - using basic operations in Python
 - printing to the terminal with print()
+- function creation, parameters and returning output to the main function

 ## Change log
 04/05/2021 - first draft uploaded to github.
+16/05/2021 - corrected for the absence of the 'zero' year in BC/BCE format, and added some encapsulation